An Overview of Tenofovir Alafenamide

 How Are Clinical Trials of Investigational Drugs Conducted?

 Clinical trials are conducted in phases.
-Each phase has a different purpose and helps researchers answer different questions.13
+Each phase has a different purpose and helps researchers answer different questions.11

-Tenofovir alafenamide, as part of the Descovy FDC tablet, is currently being studied in Phase III clinical trials for HIV prevention.5
+Descovy, one of the FDA-approved FDC drugs containing tDescovy, the FDC tablet of tenofovir alafenamide and emtricitabine, is currently being studied in Phase III clinical trials for HIV prevention.5

 What Are Some Studies On Tenofovir Alafenamide?